SWI-Prolog/swipl-devel/man/lib/clpfdlib.md

 ## Example: Eight queens puzzle {#clpfd-n-queens}

-We illustrate the concepts of the preceding section by means of the so-called _eight queens puzzle_.
+We illustrate the concepts of the preceding sections by means of the so-called _eight queens puzzle_.
 The task is to place 8 queens on an 8x8 chessboard such that none of the queens is under attack.
 This means that no two queens share the same row, column or diagonal.